pelotom/purescript-d3/README.md

     .text(function(d) { return d; });
 ```

-And here is the PureScript code which accomplishes the same:
+And here is the PureScript equivalent:

 ```haskell
 array = [4, 8, 15, 16, 23, 42]